 1. Keep minutes of all general meetings;

-2. Maintain all official organization records, including the membership, records described in Section IV(C);
+2. Maintain all official organization records, including the membership, records described in Section III(C);

 3. Notify members and, to the extent possible, other interested individuals of all meetings and activities, and circulate minutes, agendas, and other pertinent documents as appropriate and practicable; and

-4. Perform such other duties as the President may specify from time to time.
+4. Perform such other duties as the Board of Directors may specify from time to time.

 D. The Treasurer shall: